CDs at Park Boulevard / Photos by the author

 Or a GIF maker on Tumblr.

 Nosnitsky: Exactly.
 But a lot of people don’t know how to do that.
 In some ways, that’s the story of Bay Area rap, where talented people aren’t savvy enough to tap into that.
 Which is fine, but it shouldn’t be detrimental to their career.
 Someone like Jacka should be as famous as Kanye West.
-If talent were the measurement, absolutely.
+If talent were the measurment, absolutely.
 But he’s not going to wear drop crotch leather pants.

 It’s the commodification of the personality.
 You see it everywhere, even with your friends on Facebook.